HuantWang/PROM/AE.md

 ##  Further Analysis (Optional)

-This section presents an analysis of certain parameters, corresponding to Section 7.6.%run ae_plot.py --case tlp
+This section presents an analysis of certain parameters, corresponding to Section 7.6.

 ```
 # The results correspond to Figure 13(a).